 To help you plan your day, check out this article for more information.

 For over 80 years the Ipswich Nature Centre has been a popular local destination for families and visitors, and it’s just a gold coin donation to enter!
 Ipswich Nature Centre is beautifully landscaped to replicate the wildlife’s natural habitat, is wheelchair and pram accessible, and has variety of native flora and fauna to enjoy.
 There’s a pond, aviary and nocturnal bilby exhibit, and a barn with all your favourite farmyard animals.
 Ipswich Nature Centre sits right alongside Queens Park where you can stroll amongst the beautifully maintained gardens and the kids can burn off energy on the playground.

 To find out more about Ipswich Nature Centre, click here.

 It’s true – there’s an ostrich farm in Brisbane!
 Well, just over an hour away in Esk actually, but it’s well worth a visit if you’re looking for something a little quirky and different.
 Run by retired couple, Pattie and Alan, the Brisbane Valley Ostrich and Fish Farm is a place where you can meet the two resident pet ostriches (and their emu, peacock and guinea fowl friends), browse the display of hand-carved and painted ostrich and emu eggs (Pattie’s own creations), and keep the sun off with ostrich feather hats and parasols.
 You can also relax by the ponds for a spot of humane fishing (barbless hooks are provided), or enjoy a lakeside picnic or barbecue.
-BOOKINGS ARE ESSENTIAL.
-Call 5424 1146 to book.
+This attraction is now closed.

 36. Ottaba Llama Walks